 In a single swoop, I’d streamlined my business, handed tasks I wasn’t too motivated to do, and saved tens of thousands of dollars by having it done overseas instead of hiring somebody to replace Julie and her endless romance-gone-wrong-over-the-weekend stories.

 If you’re in a position where you know you want to streamline your business and control employee compensation then a quality, full-time VE is an easy solution to a difficult problem.

 But how does that solve the in-office communication?

 You use one or two full-time virtual employees to manage all your necessary admin tasks.

 What are your employees spending time doing now you have freed them up from the dull, repetitive work?

-You want your business streamlined so now they can focus 100% of their energy on the important aspects.
-Building relationships with owners, signing leases, moving forwards.
+You want your business streamlined so that now they can focus 100% of their energy on the important aspects.
+Building relationships with owners, signing leases, and moving forwards.